TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-4-0.md

 At least there is a runtime error if the component you pass in can't accept a ref.

-{% include candid-image.html src="/assets/images/frontend/react-runtime-ref-error.png" alt="NPM Provenance Workflow TLDR" %}
+{% include candid-image.html src="/assets/images/frontend/react-runtime-ref-error.png" alt="React Runtime Ref Error" %}

 Even if you could enforce use of an Outer component with the correct interface, you still need to rely on documentation that covers what is expected of the implementation.

-# Inner Component
+# Implementation

 * Examples of use
 * Implementation